jangidashok/Transportation_Project/README.md

 Transportation lab project : Implementation of Prims Algorithm in VBA.

-Code written explicitly so no need to use only that particular excel i.e. copy paste copy from module of excel (or from text file provided VBA_Code_Revised.txt) and paste on other excel and set short cut (ctrl + j) to macro named Home_welcome.
+Code written explicitly so no need to use only that particular excel i.e. copy paste code from module of excel (or from text file provided VBA_Code_Revised.txt) and paste on other excel and set short cut (ctrl + j) to macro named Home_welcome.
 Everything required for putting code in a module is described in first few comment lines